GSA/ficam-playbooks/_fpki/common/03_distribute_os.md

 ## macOS Solutions

-### Create, distribute, and install an Apple configuration profile
+### Create, Distribute, and Install an Apple Configuration Profile

 For **macOS and [iOS](#install-fcpca-g2-using-an-apple-configuration-profile-in-ios)** government-furnished devices, you can use Apple configuration profiles (XML files) to distribute and automatically install the FCPCA G2.